 1993 – 1999

-The logo is now brighter: large red letters are surrounded by a yellow line.
+The logo is now brighter: large red letters are outlined in yellow.
 Italics are reinforced, so characters are slanted to the right more than usual.
-Also, the designers have returned the icon in the form of a mask.
+Also, the designers have returned the icon as a mask.
 Unlike the inscriptions, it is colored yellow and outlined with a red stripe.
-The shadows remain, but the black is now replaced with a dark crimson color.
+The shadows remain, but the black has now been replaced with a dark crimson.

 1999 – 2001